viren15152/Employee-Tracker/README.md

 ## Installation
 1. Clone my github repository
 2. Open the project directory in VS code and enter npm install to install all the dependencies
-3. You can then invoke the application by enter node index.js within the intergrated terminal
+3. You can then invoke the application by entering node index.js within the intergrated terminal

 ## Contributing